 Acupuncture Advice from Anglesey GP

-What do you know about acupuncture, apart from the fact that it involves inserting special fine needles into the skin?
+So what do you understand about acupuncture, apart from that it involves putting special fine needles into the skin?

-We are pleased to invite a local GP, Dr J D Lewis from Benllech, here on Anglesey to write the following article on the role played by this technique as a compliment to mainstream medicine.
+A local GP, Dr J D Lewis from Benllech, here on Anglesey, writes the following piece on the role played by this approach as a compliment to general medicine.

 If you would like to ask any further questions or leave your comment, you can use the contact form at the bottom of the page.

-Acupuncture has been used for over 5,000 years and remains one of the most frequently used forms of complimentary medicine.
+Acupuncture has been with us for over 5,000 years and remains one of the most often used forms of complimentary medicine.

-Interest in the technique did not develop to any great degree until the political events in the early 1970’s allowed travel restrictions between East and West to be eased and the free exchange of information to be fostered.
+Interest in the technique did not flourish until the political landscape of the early 1970’s permitted travel between East and West, and the free exchange of information to be encouraged.

-We now know so much more about the scientific basis of this treatment, that the distinction between complimentary and conventional medicine becomes increasingly blurred.
+Now so much more is known about the scientific basis of this treatment, that the difference between conventional and complimentary medicine has become increasingly blurred.

-As the approach has gained acceptance in general medicine, it is now routinely used in hospital pain clinics and physiotherapy departments.
+As the technique has gained wider acceptance in general medicine, it is now regularly used in hospital pain clinics and physiotherapy departments.

-This is a treatment which can relieve the symptoms of both physical and psychological conditions.
+This is a treatment which can relieve the symptoms of both psychological and physical conditions.

-Very fine needles are applied to specific points on the body and although most people have a natural and understandable aversion to those used in this medical intervention are extremely fine.
+Very fine needles are inserted at specific locations on the body and although most patients have a natural and understandable aversion, the type used in this medical intervention are very fine.

 When used by a trained practitioner, inserting the needles is painless and often invigorating.

-Modern research has shown that this form of complimentary medicine can affect many of the body’s systems and cause the release of important chemicals called endorphins, which are essential for the proper functioning of the nervous system.
+Modern research shows that this complimentary medicine technique can affect many of the body’s systems, releasing important chemicals called endorphins, a key part of the proper functioning nervous system.

-Some of the commoner uses of this technique include the pain relief of musculoskeletal problems, including arthritic pains and sports injuries.
+Some of the more commonplace applications of this method deal with the pain relief of musculoskeletal problems, including arthritic pains and sports injuries.

-It is also beneficial for the treatment of migraine, sinusitis, allergies and skin problems such as eczema and psoriasis.
+It is also helpful for treating migraine, sinusitis, allergies and skin problems such as psoriasis and eczema.

-When choosing an acupuncture practitioner it is very important that a person with proper training is chosen.
+When choosing an acupuncture practitioner make sure you choose a professional with proper training.

-Most General Practitioners will be happy to advise you about a reputable local practitioner.
+Most GP's will be more than happy to advise you about a reputable local practitioner.

-If, however, you have any concerns please contact the British Medical Acupuncture Society for advice about qualified practitioners in your area on 01606 786782.
+If, however, you have any concerns you may want to contact the British Medical Acupuncture Society for advice about qualified practitioners in your locality on 01606 786782.

 Return to Anglesey Informer from Acupuncture